 We're here to help!

-If you have any questions along your contributor journey, please feel free to come chat with us on our Discord Community (opens new window).
+If you have any questions along your contributor journey, please feel free to come chat with us on our Discord server.

 The Directus Code of Conduct is one of the ways we put our values into practice.
 We expect all of our staff, contractors and contributors to know and follow this code.

 Our contributors and maintainers work extremely hard to build Directus as premium open-source software.
 Please be respectful of those efforts throughout our ecosystem.
 Trolling, harassing, insulting, or other unacceptable behavior by participants will not be tolerated.

-In the interest of fostering an open and welcoming environment, we as pledge to make participation in our project and community a harassment-free experience for everyone, regardless of age, body size, disability, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socio-economic status, nationality, personal appearance, race, religion, or sexual identity and orientation.
+In the interest of fostering an open and welcoming environment, we as contributors and maintainers pledge to making participation in our project and community a harassment-free experience for everyone, regardless of age, body size, disability, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socio-economic status, nationality, personal appearance, race, religion, or sexual identity and orientation.

 Examples of behavior that contributes to creating a positive environment include: